-The Beethoven Taler are currently sold out.
+The Beethoven Thalers are currently sold out.

 January 17, 2026

-The weather is nice and so I can actually persuade my daughter to take a walk on the Rhine.
-As we pass the opera, I remember that there is a patisserie on Rheingasse where I once saw something "with Beethoven" - and indeed the shop window is full of "Beethoven products": 'Bonner Beethoven Taler' (pasties), 'Beethoven Reiseproviant' (buttery shortbread) and 'Ludwig Pralinen', all at the foot of a small, golden Beethoven statue.
-(It is one of over 700 pieces by conceptual artist Ottmar Hörl - here the "Gold Edition" - which he created for an installation on Bonn's Münsterplatz for Beethoven's 250th birthday.)
+The weather is nice, and I can actually persuade my daughter to take a walk along the Rhine.
+As we pass the opera, I remember that there is a pastry shop in Rheingasse where I once saw something 'with Beethoven' - and indeed the shop window is full of 'Beethoven products': 'Bonn Beethoven Thalers' (pâtés), 'Beethoven Travel Provisions' (butter shortbread), and 'Ludwig Pralines', all at the foot of a small, golden Beethoven statue.
+(It is one of over 700 pieces by conceptual artist Ottmar Hörl - here the 'Gold Edition' - created for an installation on Bonn's Münsterplatz for Beethoven's 250th birthday.)

 January 22, 2026